w3f/Grants-Program/applications/tokenomics-survey-2022.md

 - Substrate integration:
   With Substrate Token-Economy networks in mind, I aim to provide a annotated bibliography of existing general-blockchain token-economy research.
   Specifically, the central features and concerns across Polkadot Parachain Token-Economy networks will be identified.
   Ultimately, the reader should learn something about those features of the token-economies of Polkadot Parachain  networks and understand how some of the issues raised by the general-blockchain token-economy research are addressed by Polkadot Parachain token-economy designs, while others are not.
-Descriptions and explanations will be made in terms centered around the content of specific pivotal papers or pivotal ideas.
   Summary tables will highlight the key differentiating characteristics of different Polkadot Parachain  network token-economies.
 - Motivation:
   A project we are developing envisions the use of Substrate relay and Parachains in such a manner that our (imagined) token use is, apparently, novel.
-The state of play in token-economics appears to be a debate [around staking and inflation](https://forum.polkadot.network/t/should-parachains-have-staking-inflation/806).
+The state of play in Polkadot Parachain token-economics appears to be a debate [around staking and inflation](https://forum.polkadot.network/t/should-parachains-have-staking-inflation/806).
 A search of docs.substrate.io for "tokenomics" and "token-economics" returns no results.
 We had expected a reference to, or high-level summary of, the token-economies of parachains elected to the Polkadot relay chain.
 Ideally, we hoped to find high level descriptions of some token-economy features that are enabled by the distinct features of Substrate and its pallets, possibly with links to case studies or other resources.
-This survey article will provide some of that information.
+This annotated bibliography will provide some of that information.

 ## Project Details

 ### The problem

 A search of docs.substrate.io for "tokenomics" and "token-economics" returns no results.
 We had expected a reference to, or high-level summary of, the token-economies of parachains elected to the Polkadot relay chain.
 Ideally, we hoped to find high level descriptions of some token-economy features that are enabled by the distinct features of Substrate and its pallets, possibly with links to case studies or other resources.
-This survey article will provide some of that information.
+This annotated bibliography will provide some of that information.
 Inclusion of any of this information in Substrate/Polkadot documentation is out of scope.

 ### Research questions/hypothesis

-This project provides a annotated bibliography to help think through various choices and their trade-offs, it does not offer the answer to any particular token-economy design question.
-It does so by reviewing the current state of play, as it is described in: a) published general-blockchain research, b) Polkadot whitepapers.
+This project provides a annotated bibliography to identify relevant research, it does not offer the answer to any particular token-economy design question.
+It does so using: a) published general-blockchain research, b) Polkadot whitepapers.

 ### The Methodology